foliant-docs/docs/src/tutorials/docker.md

 No backend available for pdf.
 ```

-If you are already familiar with Foliant you know that to build PDFs you need to install [Pandoc](https://pandoc.org/) with TeXLive and <link src="backends/pandoc.md">Pandoc backend</link>.
+If you are already familiar with Foliant you know that to build PDFs you need to install [Pandoc](https://pandoc.org/) with TeXLive and <link src="!path src/backends/pandoc.md">Pandoc backend</link>.
 So how do we install that in a Docker container?

 In your project root you have a `Dockerfile`.
 This file describes the steps required to set up your virtual container.